ivernile/ivernile.github.io/_posts/2014-3-3-Hello-World.md

 Logistic Regression was utilized in the biological sciences in early twentieth century.
-It had been then utilized in many science applications.
-Logistic Regression is employed when the dependent variable(target) is categorical.
+It had been then utilized in many science applications.Logistic regression is named for the function used at the core of the method, the logistic function.Logistic Regression is employed when the dependent variable(target) is categorical.
 For example,